 - Humidifiers: Running a humidifier in your home can increase the amount of moisture into the air, especially if you live in the desert.
 Humidifiers are known to help reduce symptoms of dry eye.

 Treatment for dry eyes may require treating an underlying condition.
 For example, if your dry eyes are caused by the condition known as Sjogren’s syndrome, nonsteroidal anti-inflammatory drugs (NSAIDS) or steroids may be included in your treatment plan.
 Common dry eye treatments include:

 - Restasis: Restasis is the first prescription of its kind.
 It was not until 2002 that the US Drug and Food Administration approved this treatment.
 In general it is recommended to people who get no long-term symptom relief from artificial-tear eye drops.
 This treatment increases the body’s ability to produce its own natural, healthy tears by treating one underlying cause of the disease-inflammation.
 Restasis is available by prescription only.

-- Artificial Tears: The most common artificial tear brand is Refresh, which comes in a number of different formulations and strengths.
-The brand’s Refresh Endura and Refresh Dry Eye Therapy, which are preservative-free, are the first products for dry eye that treat all three layers of the tear film.
+- Artificial Tears: The brands Refresh and Optive Advanced come preserved in bottles and non-preserved in one-use-tubes.
+These are just two of several products for dry eye that treat all three layers of the tear film.
 They provide oil to the tear film’s lipid layer to minimize evaporation; water to the aqueous layer to keep the eyes wet; and an ocular lubricant to the mucin layer to keep the cornea lubricated.
-Artificial tears also come with preservatives.
+As mentioned before, artificial tears also come with preservatives.
 Many people are sensitive to preservatives in artificial teardrops, so you should choose brands without preservatives if your eyes are very sensitive.
 Also, if you are using over-the-counter tear drops, make sure you read the labels carefully, as some are recommended for things like getting the red out, and do not help with moisturizing.